bpaquet/node-logstash/Readme.markdown

 * ``retry_delay``: Optional.
 Retry delay (in ms) to connect AMQP broker.
 Default : 3000.
 * ``heartbeat``: Optional.
 AMQP heartbeat in s.
 Default: 10
 * ``type``: Optional.
 To specify the log type, to faciliate crawling in kibana.
 Example: ``type=rabbit``.
 No default value.
+* ``username``: username for PLAIN authentication to amqp broker.
+No default value.
+* ``password``: password for PLAIN authentication to amqp broker.
+No default value.
 * ``ssl``: enable SSL mode.
 See below for SSL parameters.
 Default : false
 * ``unserializer``: Optional.
 Please see above.
 Default value to ``json_logstash``.